Prafulla Chaki: Manhunt and suicide

 Prafulla and Khudiram took separate routes to escape.
-Nandalal Banerjee, a police officer travelling in the same compartment grew suspicious of Prafulla and attempted to arrest him on the Mokama railway station platform.
+Nandalal Banerjee, a police officer travelling in the same compartment, grew suspicious of Prafulla and attempted to arrest him on the Mokama railway station platform.
 But Prafulla committed suicide by shooting himself using his own revolver.
-His head was severed from his body and sent to Kolkata to be identified by Khudiram who unfortunately got captured.
+His head was severed from his body and sent to Kolkata to be identified by Khudiram, who subsequently got captured.